In September, we interviewed David Weitzman about this and others of his marvelous books.

 Diane and I had the joy of speaking to David in September.
 He is a gem!
 And, his books are magical.
 In our discussion, we learned why.
 David was a history and social studies teacher for the first part of his career.
 He loved his students and felt that stories that featured on a young person who was learning a craft and becoming an adult of skill were a delightful window into any subject matter.
 His stories are always about a subject but more than that, they always center on a person or a people.

 Pharaoh’s Boat is delightful because it combines the history and intrigue of ancient Egypt with the gifts of modern technology.
 Fans of David Macaulay will likely love this book as much as Macaulay does himself.
 I wish we had been able to get our hands on this years ago when my children were younger, but I am so glad that Purple House Press reprinted this one so we can enjoy it now.
 I have since checked my library for other Weitzman books and loved his Model T as well.
-I can’t wait for Purple House Press to reprint Old Ironsides, Jenny, and Model T later this year or early 2023.
+I can’t wait for Purple House Press to reprint Old Ironsides, Jenny, John Bull and Model T later this year or in early 2023.

 You can purchase this book directly from Purple House Press.
 Jill suggested that we also link Bookshop.org as a reputable place to buy their books as BS pays a small affiliate link to us and supports bricks-and-mortar bookstores.
 It is a great way to support those who love books the way you do.
 You can find this book in hardcover.